ZhenhuiJiang/Undergraduate_bigdataproject/README.md

 # Undergraduate_bigdataproject
-It contains some small big data analysis projects by using pyspark.
+It contains some small big data projects with classification and regression methods by pyspark.